5afe/safe-react-components/README.md

 export default GlobalStyle;
 ```

-And then include it wrapping your application.
+And then include it in the root of your App.

 ```js
 import React from "react";